 Eve should have hurried to Adam to tell him that something was out of order in the garden.
 They could have consulted God on what to do about that snake.
 Lucifer could have been evicted from the planet.
-The Forbidden Tree would have always been there to provide a choice about serving God, but Man would not have been subjected to as much temptation.
+The Forbidden Tree would have always been there to provide a choice about serving God, but Man would not have been so susceptible to temptation through weakness of flesh.

 In spite of being tempted by Eve, Adam had the ability to refuse her temptation and to wait for God to restore her to him in due season.
 He refused to wait.
 Innocents have suffered because the nature of sin is that it harms everything within its reach, whether it deserves to suffer or not.

 Lucifer suggested to Eve that God was lying when He said that she and Adam would surely die if they ate the fruit of that tree.
 He wanted her to think that God was holding out on them, that they could be equal to Him, and not dependent on Him in any way.
 Eve got to thinking that she would like to make some decisions that were entirely her own, and do things just to see what would happen, rather than take God's word for it that it would have bad results.